ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 If you have an "A-Tail" plane (an inverted V-Tail) the control surface movements referenced above should still be the same directions.
-It is likely that your servo reversal will be opposite from a similar V-Tail setup.
+It is likely that your servo reversal or function will be opposite from a similar V-Tail setup.

 Servo Trim
 ==========